 Bastille Quarter and Opera- Paris

-A fortress and prison in Paris, the Bastille was a symbol of royal absolutism before the French Revolution.
+A fortress and a prison in Paris, the Bastille was a symbol of royal absolutism before the French Revolution.
 Voltaire and the Marquis de Sade were among its most famous inmates.
 Rumor and pamphleteers had for years disseminated a picture of its dungeons packed with wretched state prisoners.
 On July 13, 1789, exhorted "to arms" by a young lawyer, Camille Desmoulins, a mob gathered outside the Bastille, that frowning fortress whose guns were menacingly directed on the poor quarter of the Faubourg St-Antoine which surrounded it.
 The frenzied crowd demanded the munitions that were stored within, while the Governor, the Marquis de Launay, promised not to fire unless attacked.
 On the following day, July 14, which marks the beginning of the French Revolution, the agitated crowd returned and filled the Bastille's outer courts, which had been left unguarded.

 back to the monuments

-The bastille Opera
+The Bastille Opera

 The Bastille opera house was opened by President François Mitterrand in 1989.
 His design was characterised by its respect for the characteristics of the district, an inviting sight for the public by it's glass façade and the use of identicalmaterials inside and outside.
 The Opera Bastille was designed to make new concepts in scenery and stage decor fit together (the three-dimensional sets that complete or replace the tromple-l'oeil of the baroque and romantic period) and for a new public.